 And what about the Young Communist League?
-I am of the opinion that the Central Committe of the Party is responsible for the Y.C.L.
-Why, the Young Communists are still discussing the question as to where it is better to carry on work, whether among the Hitler youth or the Catholic youth, and they cannot say where it is really easier to carry on work, where they have tried to work, what have been the results, and what experiences the young Com munists have gained from work among the Hitler youth, and what negative experiences they have gained from work among the Catholic youth.
+I am of the opinion that the Central Committee of the Party is responsible for the Y.C.L.
+Why, the Young Communists are still discussing the question as to where it is better to carry on work, whether among the Hitler youth or the Catholic youth, and they cannot say where it is really easier to carry on work, where they have tried to work, what have been the results, and what experiences the Young Communists have gained from work among the Hitler youth, and what negative experiences they have gained from work among the Catholic youth.
 What has the Young Communist League been doing in Germany all this time?
-Here is a comrade from the Young Communist League who has quoted a number of facts, illustrating their achievements in the compulsory labour camps.
-It is true that individual young Communists and sympathisers have worked quite well there.
+Here is a comrade from the Young Communist League who has quoted a number of facts, illustrating their achievements in the compulsory labor camps.
+It is true that individual Young Communists and sympathizers have worked quite well there.
 But it is hardly likely that they received any leadership.
-Had they any leadership, we could have made those camps into real schools for the training of good young Communists capable of working everywhere and anywhere, for the young Communists could have made good use of the camps for illegal work.
+Had they any leadership, we could have made those camps into real schools for the training of good Young Communists capable of working everywhere and anywhere, for the Young Communists could have made good use of the camps for our illegal work.
 Due to careless work, the camps were dissolved.
 To prevent this happening, work in the camps should have been carried on more carefully.
-The camps should have been made the place for producing really good young Communists capable of conducting work anywhere after leaving the camp.
-This was not done, because there was not sufficient leadership, the young Communists working at their own risk.
-But it is easier to work now among the youth than before, for even the sons of the petty bourgeoisie can now see the state which their parents have been reduced to, and have come to the conclusion that the fascists have deceived them.
+The camps should have been made the place to produce really good Young Communists capable of conducting work anywhere after leaving the camp.
+This was not done, because there has not been sufficient leadership, the Young Communists working at their own risk.
+But it is easier to work now among the youth than before, for even the sons of the petty bourgeoisie can now see the state which their parents have been reduced to, and have come to the conclusion that the fascists have deceived them

 Comrade Knorin has already spoken about the Saar.
 He has quoted an accepted document.
-This was "tactics."
-There are three variations in the Versailles Treaty about the Saar, namely, the "status quo," incorporation in France, or incorporation in Germany, but the Central Committee of the Communist Party of Germany chose a fourth variation, namely "Red Saar."
-The workers were called on to vote for a variation, which is nonadmissible as far as the voting is concerned, and the fascists wanted nothing better, for the more votes there were for the "Red Saar," the less there would be for the "status quo," and only the German fascists would gain from it.
+This was "tactics".
+There are three variations in the Versailles Treaty about the Saar, namely, the "status quo", incorporation in France, or incorporation in Germany, but the Central Committee of the Communist Party of Germany chose a fourth variation, namely, "Red Saar".
+The workers were called on to vote for a variation, which is non-admissible as far as the voting is concerned, and the fascists wanted nothing better, for the more votes there were for the "Red Saar", the less there would be for the "status quo", and only the German fascists would gain from it.
 But when the Central Committee of the C.P.G. changed their tactics, they spoke out very timidly at first.
-Two-thirds of the space in the article which contained this announcement were devoted to "Red Saar" and only a few lines were written to indicate that the C.P.G. is now in favour of the "status quo."
-It is only late that the Communists have bestirred themselves in the Saar.
+Two-thirds of the space in the article which contained this announcement were devoted to "Red Saar" and only a few lines were written to indicate that the C.P.G. is now in favor of the "status quo".
+It is only lately that the Communists have bestirred themselves in the Saar.